CDrosos/TradingSignals/README.md

 5) On your Mobile download the MetaTrader 4 App
 6) Press menu/Settigns and scroll down and find in the Messages section your MetaQuotes ID
 7) Add this ID to your Meta Trader 4 PC app on Tools/Options/Notifications at MetaQuotes ID.

+## Tip Jar
+Donations to motivate me to continue improoving this Expert Advisor are greatly appreciated.
+If you want to find out how to tip me, check my profile page here: